-Assistant Teachers will have at a minimum a (CDA) credential and/or an Associate or Baccalaureate degree (in any area), with 24 ECE credits when feasible.
+Assistant Teachers will have at a minimum a (CDA) credential and/or an Associate or Baccalaureate degree (in any area).
+A minimum 24 ECE credits is preferred.

 Classroom Aides without other education will be encouraged to complete a Child Development Associate (CDA).